 Overwhelming documentation requirements are the top source of frustration for home healthcare workers.
 Many caregivers are forced to spend more time writing things down than actually caring for patients.
 And some even have to manually enter the data into a database when they are done.
 But this is simply not necessary!Look for scheduling software that allows you to capture data from the field in real-time.
 With this capability, your providers can grab a signature, complete a form, or snap a photo, then upload it on the go.
 This way, your caregivers can get back to caring for patients, and your back office administrators can get to work processing data from the field.

 Today’s healthcare workforce is more dynamic than ever, and your tools should support all types of work arrangements.
 Administrative teams should be able to manage full-time employees, part-time employees, and independent contractors from the same system.
 This capability is especially valuable for teams managing timesheets, payroll and billing when information about services provided is synced directly to the organization’s system of record.

-- Manages data access in a way that reflects the needs of your workforce
+- Allows data access in a way that reflects the needs of your workforce

 - Keeps a record of provider credentials and skill sets

 Healthcare organizations need a comprehensive, up-to-date view of their providers’ qualifications.
 When your certification or skill set records are out of date, you lose the ability to use that information to provide great care and easily satisfy compliance requirements.Look for a healthcare scheduling system that makes it easy to track and update provider details.
 The best scheduling tools let you create detailed provider profiles that include certifications, qualifications, skill sets, and other notes to help you make the right decisions about patient care.